SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 Use [Test-driven Development](https://en.wikipedia.org/wiki/Test-driven_development) or [Behaviour Driven Development (BDD)](http://dannorth.net/introducing-bdd/) principles.
 It ensures that before you write your code that you have success criteria, and that your code is testable.
 It gives developers confidence that the code they have written works and the tests will give context that otherwise would be missing, this is especially valuable when the original developers have left the project.

 ### 11. Create a useful README
 Each project should enable new users to get up-to-speed as quickly as possible.
-A comprehensive README should explain how a project should be set up configured and run as well as give a background of the goals driving it.
+A comprehensive README should explain how a project should be set up, configured and run as well as give a background of the goals driving it.
 Rather than being a static document the README should evolve as the project evolves.

 ## C#-Specific Principles